Effects of Hurricane Katrina in New Orleans: Levee failures

+There were 28 reported failures in the first 24 hours and over 50 were reported in the ensuing days.
+The levee and flood walls were designed and built by the US Army Corps of Engineers.
 In a June 2006 report on the disaster, the U.S. Army Corps of Engineers admitted that faulty design specifications, incomplete sections, and substandard construction of levee segments, contributed to the damage done to New Orleans by Hurricane Katrina.
 A report released by the American Society of Civil Engineers in June 2007 concluded that two-thirds of the flooding in the city could have been avoided if the levees had held.
+The levees were built on soil that vary in compression and consolidation rates.